IfedayoAwe/The-Nips-Crib/README.md

 ## Post Man Documentation
 A list of the endpoints and the functions they implement can be found in the API folder inside every app folder.
-Note: Set url in django_blog/urls.py to api by commenting out "path('', include('blog.urls'))" and commenting urls in rstframework section and vice versa. app_name = 'users'
+Note: Set url in django_blog/urls.py to api by commenting out "path('', include('blog.urls'))" and commenting urls in restframework section and vice versa.

+app_name = 'users'

 urlpatterns = [